SIX SUREFIRE WAYS TO ENGAGE & INSPIRE A DAY-LONG MEETING

 HOW I LEARNED TO DO MEETINGS

-I learned from many dull meetings during the 1960s, ’70s, ’80s, and ‘’90s, and applied these skills to the Toronto Food Policy Council, which I managed from 200 to 2010.
-Our meetings were always well-attended and people always said they got high on the experience.
+I tried to apply my experience at bad meetings to animating good meetings when I managed the Toronto Food Policy Council from 2000 to 2010.
+Our meetings were always well-attended and many people said they got high on the spirit of those meetings.

 Here are a few of the meeting tricks I used.
-I have six more to add after the Black Creek meeting.
+The Black Creek meeting taught me six more.

-First, we took full advantage of email to send TFPC members a full accounting of all sorts of matters that normally take up at least 15 minutes at the front-end of meetings with boring necessities — such as agreeing on the agenda, reviewing minutes and follow-up from previous meetings, and so on.
-As is often done in formal City of Toronto meetings, we dispensed with these matters in less than a minute by proposing that such matters be wrapped up in one motion called a “consent agenda.”
-By asking members to read over boring background information before the meeting, we saved people at least 15 minutes of bum-numbing meeting time.
+Administrivia includes such dull formalities ass agreeing on the agenda, reviewing minutes and follow-up from previous meetings, and so on.
+As is often done in formal City of Toronto meetings, we dispensed with these sleeper issues in a few seconds by wrapping them all up in one motion called a “consent agenda.”
+Members learned to read over boring and routine information before the meeting and vote quickly on one general go-ahead motion.

-With the time we rescued from administrivia, we launched meetings with 15 minutes of sociable networking around fair trade coffee andtea, and fresh-baked cookies.
-That was followed by ten minutes to present our “local food hero award” to a deserving farmer, processor or retailer — a positive and upbeat way to start the meeting.
+With the time we rescued from administrivia, we launched meetings with 15 minutes of sociable networking around fair trade coffee and tea and fresh-baked cookies from the farmers market, together with 10 minutes to present our local food hero award” to a deserving farmer, processor or retailer — a positive and upbeat way to start the meeting.
 Right after the break (just to make sure people came back after the break), we featured a 20-minute presentation of new and original research and analysis on an exciting food topic, as well as ten minutes of discussion.

 I came to these methods because I realized that TFPC meetings had to compete for peoples’ time.
 The people who might come to meetings usually have two other choices of what to do with the time they might spend at meetings.
-They have a to-do list of essential deadlines people.
-And they have an R & R list of pleasant ways to spend time with friends and family.
+They have a to-do list of essential household management deadlines.
+And they have a list of pleasant ways to spend time with friends and family.

 In short, planning a meeting is about finding a competitive edge in both usefulness and pleasure.

-I learned many more successful meeting tricks than this from the meeting at the Black Creek health center.
+I learned many more successful meeting tricks than this from the meeting at the Black Creek Community Health Centre.